tamaskenez/somenewlanguage/README.md

 # Main design goals

 - Non-pure, statically typed functional language equally good from scripting to system programming.
 - Try to keep as much as we can from LISP: deriving from small set of constructs, single language for everything (runtime, comptime, normal code, types), keep the freedom of an untyped language, do anything if the types allow it.
+Compared to ML we aim for a much greater level of freedom, sacrificing the capabilities and guarantees of the type inference.
+We're moving as close as possible to a dynamically typed langauge without giving up static typing and complete type erasure.
 - Playing around the "what if Stroustrup had studied in Edinburgh" idea just like Rust but instead of being an imperative language with functional features we aim to be a functional language with imperative features.

 ## The Big Ideas